SallyFroMilan/JAVASCRIPT/JS-Fundamentals-Part-1/Basic-Math/It's all numbers to me/README.md

 ### Let's quickly play with some numbers to reacquaint ourselves with the basic syntax we need.
 Enter the commands listed below into your developer tools JavaScript console.

 <p>1.
-First of all, let's declare a couple of variables and initialize them with an integer and a float, respectively, then type the variable names back in to check that everything is in order:
+First of all, let's declare a couple of variables and initialize them with **an integer and a float**, respectively, then type the **variable names back in** to check that everything is in order:

 <p>const myInt = 5;<br>
 const myFloat = 6.667;<br>